SujithChristopher/SujithChristopher/README.md

 - 📫 How to reach me, sujith.christopher52@gmail.com, chrisbon95@gmail.com
 - 🕸️ [sujithchristopher.github.io](https://sujithchristopher.github.io/)

-⚠️ I have made some of my repositories private due to patenting procedures.
+⚠️ I have made some of my repositories private to avoid conflicts during the patenting process.
 Once the patent has been filed, I will make them public.

 <!---
 SujithChristopher/SujithChristopher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.